nrfconnect/sdk-nrfxlib/softdevice_controller/doc/softdevice_controller.rst

 Architecture diagrams
 *********************

-The image below shows how the |controller| and MPSL integrates into an RTOS-free environment.
+The following image shows how the |controller| and MPSL integrates into an RTOS-free environment:

 .. figure:: pic/Architecture_Without_RTOS.svg
+   :alt: Architecture without RTOS

+   Architecture without RTOS

-The image below shows how the |controller| and MPSL integrates into an RTOS.
+The following image shows how the |controller| and MPSL integrates into an RTOS:

 .. figure:: pic/Architecture_With_RTOS.svg
+   :alt: Architecture with RTOS

+   Architecture with RTOS